abhishekrathore/fullstackbootcamp2019/00_WEB_BASICS/3_BOOTSTRAP/README.md

 ## 8. Make Responsive Form

 Change the form to show only centered form which 50% of screen width in `md` screen size and above.
-For smaller screen size use 100% area of screen.
+For smaller screen size(`sm` and extra small) use 100% area of screen.

 ### Output